 The Hike to Steelhead Falls

-Its also relative easy to get to, but feels very secluded almost like a ‘secret spot’ once you arrive the trailhead.
+It’s also relatively easy to get to, but feels very secluded, almost like a ‘secret spot’ once you arrive at the trailhead.
 Parking is free and easy, and no permits are required.
 Feel free to bring your dog.

 The falls area is a picturesque deep rock canyon that is classic Deschutes.
 Juniper trees and other pine scrubs add greenery, as do wildflowers and endless shades of colored rock.